ebouchut-laplateforme/project-html-css-form/README.md

 https://ebouchut-laplateforme.github.io/project-html-css-form/

-It is published automatically each time we push to the `main` branch.
+It is published automatically each time we push the `main` branch.

 ## Layout